top of page

 Is my Hermit Crab a Boy or a Girl?

-Pleopods appear on the female's abdomen and are used to carry the female's eggs inside her shell, until she is ready to drop them into the ocean.
-These appear as feathery appendages on the female's abdomen.
+Pleopods are located on the female's abdomen and serve the purpose of retaining her eggs within her shell until they are ready to be released into the ocean.
+These pleopods are observed as feathery appendages on the female's abdomen.

-2. Males are larger in size than females.
+2. Male hermit crabs are typically larger than females.

-Size has nothing to do with a hermit crab's gender, both males and females vary in size from small through to jumbo.
+The size of a hermit crab is not indicative of its gender; both males and females can range in size from small to jumbo.

-Whether your hermit crab is wearing a pink, blue, gold, purple or novelty shell, this in no way determines your crab's gender and is simply a marketing ploy.
+Regardless of whether your hermit crab is housed in a pink, blue, gold, purple, or novelty shell, the color does not determine the crab's gender and is merely a marketing tactic.

 - Picture created by The Happy Hermie, Hermit Crabs pictured belong to Sharyl Hodgetts.
 Used with permission.